sarthak268/sarthak268.github.io/_pages/bookshelf.md

 <br>

-I also love listening to insightful podcasts, some of my favourites include:
+I also love listening to insightful podcasts/talks, some of my favorites include:

 1. David Deutsch and Naval Ravikant - The Tim Ferriss Show
 2. Joe Rogan Experience #1309 - Naval Ravikant